NERSC/sc25-dl-tutorial/README.md

 We can also add calls to `torch.cuda.profiler.start()` and `torch.cuda.profiler.stop()` to control the duration of the profiling
 (e.g., limit profiling to single epoch).
 You can `grep` through `train.py` for these API calls to see what we've added in this example.

-To generate a profile using our scripts on Perlmutter, run the following command:
+To generate a profile using our scripts, run the following command:
 ```
-ENABLE_PROFILING=1 PROFILE_OUTPUT=baseline sbatch -n 1 -t 20 submit_pm.sh --config=short
+ENABLE_PROFILING=1 PROFILE_OUTPUT=baseline-dli submit_dli.sh --config=short
 ```
 This command will run four epochs of the training script, profiling only the last epoch run.
-It will produce a file `baseline.nsys-rep` that can be opened in the Nsight System's program.
+It will produce a file `baseline-dli.nsys-rep` that can be opened in the Nsight System's program.
 The arg `--trace=cuda,nvtx` is optional and is used here to disable OS Runtime tracing for speed.
 The arg `-c cudaProfilerApi` instructs the profiler to only profile the duration of the runtime between the `torch.cuda.profiler.start()` and `torch.cuda.profiler.stop()` calls.

 To view the profile, download (copy) the generated profile (this will be in your log directory in your scratch) to your local computer and open it in Nsight Systems.
 Loading this profile ([`baseline.nsys-rep`](sample_nsys_profiles/baseline.nsys-rep)) in Nsight Systems will look like this: